+wrap, fill

-- wrap, fill: since the destination is smaller than the source, the copy stops when the destination line is filled - continue: the remaining data from the source line is continuously written to the next line in at the destination.
+Since the destination is smaller than the source, the copy stops when the destination line is filled continue, wrap, fill

+The remaining data from the source line is continuously written to the next line in at the destination.
 The last few beats of the data that do not fit into the destination are not copied.